biopet/biopet/docs/developer/example-depends.md

 java -jar MyProject.jar -config some_config.yml <other arguments>
 ```

-This jar comes with all standar biopet arguments.
+This jar comes with all standard biopet arguments.